The Call of Hiroshima: Then and Now

 In a world shaped by loss and unanswered questions, survivors like Toshiko have folded their lives, piece by piece, like delicate paper cranes—patiently and with intention—into pleas for peace.
 Her journey shows how healing begins with small, deliberate acts.

 The work of peace does not erase trauma but offers a path toward healing—as seen in efforts like South Africa’s Truth and Reconciliation Commission, which laid a foundation for a fractured nation to rebuild.
 Whether personal or collective, peace-building allows individuals and nations to move forward, even when scars remain.
-In Rwanda, community-led gacaca courts sought reconciliation after the genocide, yet the country's increasingly authoritarian government raises concerns.
-True peace must be rooted in accountability and inclusivity, ensuring that justice is not sacrificed for stability.
+Rwanda’s gacaca courts aimed to foster reconciliation after the genocide, bringing communities together through a unique approach to justice.
+While the country has achieved notable stability and economic growth, increasing authoritarianism raises concerns about restricted political freedoms.
+Sustainable peace hinges on the need for inclusive and accountable governance.

 The Transformative Power of Storytelling and Peace-Building